akcchi/ascomycota-exp/preprocessing/README.md

 ### get_gfp_variables.py
 Calculate the following variables for the coding sequence (CDS) of enhanced GFP (sequence supplied via a FASTA file): length, GC content at codon positions 1/2/3, and codon usage frequencies.
 This script uses some code snippets by Zrimec et al.; see code comments for specific acknowledgments.

+### replace_with_GFP.py
+Replace the following CDS variables for the _S. cerevisiae_ test dataset with that of EGFP: length of CDS, GC content at codon positions 1/2/3, codon usage frequencies.
+Yeast test dataset previously extracted from [Zenodo repository](https://doi.org/10.5281/zenodo.3905252) published by Jan Zrimec (filename: scerevisiae.rsd1.lmbda_22.npz).

 ### assemble_npz.py
 For each genome, generate a .npz file containing an input dataset in the required format/dimensions for the deep learning model.
 Each dataset includes: one-hot encoded 2150 bp regulatory sequence, as well as an additional 72 variables (as outlined in [Zrimec et al.](https://doi.org/10.1038/s41467-020-19921-4); see Methods section).
 This script uses some code snippets by Zrimec et al.; see code comments for specific acknowledgments.